 This special parameter is assigned to certain units.
 All the units of all nations in the side have the possibility to effect a breakthrough (or follow one) IF the units are breakthrough-able (see section IX below for units parameters).
-The breakthrough principle is simple: when the side wins a land battle AND has breakthrough-capable units (usually Armor and Leaders) in the victorious stack, ity may move the said units (and all those which can follow them, often mechanized, motorized and air support units) into an adjacent region.
-This may launch a new attack into the selected target region if enemy forces are also present there.
+The breakthrough principle is simple: when the side wins a land battle AND has breakthrough-capable units in the victorious stack, he may move the said units (and all those which can follow them) into an adjacent region and may launch a new attack into the selected target region if enemy forces are also present there.